davidmolina/davidmolina.github.io/resume.md

 Served as the first Director of Fund Development & Special Projects for the Susannah Maria Gurule (SMG) Foundation, a Latina/o healthy advocacy community-based organization dedicated towards reducing health disparities by educating families and children, empowering young Latina women and breast-cancer preventative awareness.

-During my short tenure, coordinated the Salud Familiar Latina/o Family Health Fair & Conference at the University of Portland, the Latinos & Diabetes Seminar for Primary Care Providers at the World Forestry Center, and won a $10K grant from the Lowe's Charitable & Educational Foundation for organizational facility improvements.
-I was also a member of the Willamette Valley Development Officers.
-I worked under the guidance of Executive Director, Marie Dahlstrom, and founder/board chair, Clara Padilla-Andrews.
+During my short tenure, I coordinated the Salud Familiar Latina/o Family Health Fair & Conference at the University of Portland, the Latinos & Diabetes Seminar for Primary Care Providers at the World Forestry Center, and won a $10K grant from the Lowe's Charitable & Educational Foundation for organizational facility improvements.
+I was also a member of the Willamette Valley Development Officers, a nonprofit dedicated to training area development officers.
+I worked under the guidance of Executive Director, Marie Dahlstrom, and founder/board chair, Clara Padilla-Andrews, a former New Mexico Secretary of State.

 # Guest Writer

 *[El Hispanic News y Más](http://www.elhispanicnews.com/) - Portland, Oregon, Oct 2003 to Mar 2004*

-After Costa Rica I returned to the states determined to own a media company and write.
-I reached out to this historic Hispanic publication.
-I credit publisher/credit owner, Clara Padilla-Andrews, and editor-in-chief, Julie Cortez for giving me an opportunity to learn the trade.
-Wrote just a few articles in-between finishing up my political science degree:
+After a 6-month international internship in Costa Rica I returned to the states determined to write and own a media company.
+I reached out to this historic Hispanic publication, and owner Clara Padilla-Andrews, and editor-in-chief, Julie Cortez gave me an opportunity to learn the trade.
+I wrote just a few articles in-between finishing up my political science degree, including:

 - Los Angeles, California: Dec 17, 2003, *"Series of Spanish Rock Concerts Raises Scholarships for Hispanics."*